MiguelEA/nudec_BSM/README.md

 DarkRadiation.nb    : Solves for neutrino decoupling in the presence of Dark Radiation.
 One should simply run the entire script to find the thermodynamics.
 The only input parameter in this case is DNeff.

 NuScalar.nb         : Solves for the early Universe thermodynamics in the presence of a very light (eV<m<MeV) and weakly coupled (lambda < 10^{-9}) neutrinophilic scalar.
 There are two input parameters in this case: Gamma_eff and mphi (MeV).
-In the particular scenario considered for this scenario the results have been shown to be very accurate for Gamma_eff > 10^{-3}.
+In the particular scenario considered, the results have been shown to be very accurate for Gamma_eff > 10^{-3}.
 Note that for Gamma_eff < 10^{-3} the accuracy could be substantially lowered.